decentraland/adr/content/ADR-219-static-entities.md

 ### CameraEntity

 The `Transform` component (READ ONLY) of the CameraEntity is updated by the renderer and cannot be modified by any system.
-All updates coming from the scene are be ignored and have no effect.
+All updates coming from the scene are ignored and have no effect.

 The `PointerLock` component (READ & WRITE) presence signals the status of the pointer-locking of the renderer.